IONodeOnline/testnet_node/Voi/Update.md

 Aust is currently working on upgrading to the latest version, and expecting to have this ready within the next 24 hours.
 Release will be up on https://github.com/AustP/austs-one-click-node/releases when ready.

+#### FAQ

+Q) What is changing?
+A) Dynamic round times and new AVM opcodes will be available.
+For more details: https://github.com/algorand/go-algorand/releases/tag/v3.21.0-stable

+Q) When will the consensus protocol update?
+A) When 90% of consensus voters has upgraded in a 10,000 block window.